smccracken/emilymccracken.com/src/pages/index.md

 Working with chocolate was a blast, but it was time for a change.
 I've always been grateful for the guidance of my art teachers and now I’m hoping I can help kids find their creative spark. ✨

 From chocolate to crochet, I'm best when working with my hands &#8212; I'm a perpetual doodler, amateur baker, and retro treasure seeker.
 You'll always catch me laughing at a good pun.
+Learn [more about me](/about/ "About Emily McCracken").